 The organic matter that accumulates in grassland set-asides and benefits soil quality also acts as a pool of carbon, temporarily locking it away into plant tissue and the soil.
 Although this stored carbon is released from a set-aside's soil when it is returned to crop production, the planting of new set-asides ensures that a dynamic, yet relatively consistent, pool of carbon is sequestered from the atmosphere.
-The average annual enrollment of 550 acres of grassland set-asides results in 1,000 to 1,800 tonnes of carbon sequestered into vegetation and soil, equivalent to the emissions of 110-200 people living in the Lower Mainland.

-Grassland Set-aside Acreage 1996-2013
+Grassland Set-aside Acreage 1998-2015

-Figure 2: Historical acreage of Grassland Set-aside program enrollment from 1996 to 2013.
+Figure 2: Historical acreage of Grassland Set-aside program enrollment from 1998 to 2015.